csae-coders-corner/Dynamic-Web-Scraping-Using-RSelenium/README.md

 From here, you can switch to static webscraping using rvest, to download the full list of documents.
-As the results are divided across many pages, Rselenium can also help by allowing you to switch pages by clicking the 'next' button.
+RSelenium can be used in tandem with rvest, for eg., to click next page after scraping data from each page with rvest.